naiderrp/Caesar-Cipher-Cpp-Implementation/README.md

 ***

-The project uses file `example.txt` located in the same dir.
+The project uses file `example.txt` located in the same directory.
 It parses line by line to code and decode each message.
-Invalid keyboard and file input is handled using `std::regex_match`.
+Invalid keyboard and file input is handled using `std::regex_match`:
 ```
 template<typename ReturnType>
 auto validate_input(const std::string &message, const std::regex &pattern, const std::function<ReturnType(const std::string &)> &converter) {